robinsonb5/EightThirtyTwo/README.md

 # EightThirtyTwo
 An experimental CPU core with 8-bit instruction words and 32-bit registers.
+Copyright (c) 2019, 2020 by Alastair M. Robinson

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+## Scope
+The project includes a synthesizable CPU core, an assembler, linker, disassembler and emulator and a backend for the vbcc C compiler.
+The authors and maintainers of vbcc have permission to include the vbcc C compiler backend in source and binary distributions of the vbcc C compiler without being bound by the terms of the GNU GPL.

+## Goals
 The main design goals are modest logic footprint and minimum possible use of BlockRAM - which is achieved by (a) aiming to maximise code density, and (b) having the register file implemented as logic rather than BlockRAM.